 Dakimakura (Abbreviation Daki)

-A body pillow or "cuddle pillow", most commonly 150cm-160cm long and 50cm wide, topped with a cushion cloth with, for example, a full body image of the character.
-These beds are almost always made of special fabrics and range in price from a hundred euros upwards, depending on the licence and the popularity of the artist.
+A body pillow or “cushion pillow”, most commonly a 150cm-160cm long and 50cm wide pillow with a pillowcase with a full-length figure of the character on top, for example.
+These bedding is almost always made of special fabrics and the price range is from one hundred euros upwards, depending on the license and the popularity of the artist.

 Doujin (shi)

-Self-published fan production, either manga or other fan art printed as a physical magazine or album.
-The doujin are usually under the name of a "circle".
-This "circle" in turn refers to a group of artists who produce art together.
+Fan self-published production, either manga or other fan art printed as a physical magazine or album.
+Doujins are usually in the name of some “Circle”.
+This “Circle,” in turn, refers to a group of artists who produce art in collaboration.

 Ecchi